 Monte Christo will suit those looking for Latin vibes; ladies, be prepared to face audacious (i.e. sticky) salsa-dancing young men.
 The MaD de Genève (not to be confused with the Mad de Lausanne) also proposes salsa nights, which are quite nice.

 On the high end of the spectrum is the Java Club, located in the basement of the Grand Kempinski Hotel.
 It’s the preferred choice of Geneva’s golden young crowd.
-However, there is a dressing code for entering.
+However, there is a dress code for entering.

 There is also La Sip, a bar on Rue de Vieux-Grenadiers which doesn’t usually charge cover, plays hip-hop/top 40 music, and has a dangerous cocktail (“la sip cocktail”) for 10 franc.
 You can also go to Shakers at the end of rue du Mont-Blanc area, most of the crowd are either international students or expats.